Coinbase Wallet wallet profile

 DeFi access is becoming a baseline expectation for modern wallets, and Coinbase Wallet has its own approach to decentralized finance features.
 Here is what you can actually do from within the wallet without needing external tools.

 WalletConnect support means you can connect Coinbase Wallet to virtually any dApp that supports the protocol.
 Scan the QR code, approve the connection, and you are in.
-I use this regularly for protocols that do not have a native integration with Coinbase Wallet, and the experience is smooth.
+This works well for protocols that do not have a native integration with Coinbase Wallet.
 Transaction signing happens in the wallet with clear details about what you are approving.

 Fiat on-ramps let you buy crypto with a credit card, debit card, or bank transfer without leaving the wallet.
 The fees are typical for this kind of service (1-3%), and the purchased tokens land directly in your wallet.
 This is convenient for new users who do not have crypto yet and want a simple path from fiat to tokens.